-I thought I’d share this recipe for Dulce de Leche Brownies.
-I had several jars of the dulce de leche in my refrigerator, waiting to be used.
-And since I happened to be craving chocolate brownies, I though – “Why not combine the two?”
+I thought I’d share this recipe for Dulce de Leche Brownies from The Sweet Life in Paris because I had several jars of what the French call Confiture de lait in my refrigerator from another project.
+Since I happened to love the combination of caramelized milk and dark chocolate, I thought – Why not combine the two in brownies?

-| Dulce de Leche Brownies|| |
+Dulce de Leche Brownie recipe

-8 tablespoons (115g) salted or unsalted butter, cut into pieces
+- 8 tablespoons (115g) salted or unsalted butter, cut into pieces

-6 ounces 170g) bittersweet or semisweet chocolate, finely chopped
+- 6 ounces (170g) bittersweet or semisweet chocolate, finely chopped

-1/4 cup (25g) unsweetened Dutch-process cocoa powder
+- 1/4 cup (25g) unsweetened cocoa powder, preferably Dutch-process

-1 cup (200g) sugar
+- 1 cup (200g) sugar

-1 teaspoon vanilla extract
+- 1 teaspoon vanilla extract

-1 cup (140g) flour
+- 1 cup (140g) flour

-optional: 1 cup (100g) toasted pecans or walnuts, coarsely chopped
+- optional: 1 cup (100g) toasted pecans or walnuts, coarsely chopped

-1 cup Dulce de Leche (or Cajeta)
+- 1 cup (260g) Dulce de leche

-Preheat the oven to 350 degrees (175 C).
+- Preheat the oven to 350ºF degrees (175 C.)

-Melt the butter in a medium saucepan.
-Add the chocolate pieces and stir constantly over very low heat until the chocolate is melted.
+- Melt the butter in a medium saucepan.
+Add the chocolate and stir constantly over very low heat until the chocolate is melted.
 Remove from heat and whisk in the cocoa powder until smooth.
 Add in the eggs one at a time, then stir in the sugar, vanilla, then the flour.
 Mix in the nuts, if using.

 Related Recipes and Posts